China Moon: Plot

-Detectives Kyle Bodine and Lamar Dickey investigate a murder scene.
-Bodine tells Dickey that all murderers make stupid mistakes, which is how they get caught.

-At a local bar, Bodine hits on Rachel Munro, who is married to wealthy banker Rupert Munro; she blows Bodine off.
-At home, Rachel gets drunk as she views a private investigator's photos of Rupert having sex with Adele, an employee.
-Rupert is intimidating and emotionally abusive towards Rachel, who starts an affair with Bodine.
+At a bar, detective Kyle Bodine hits on Rachel Munro, who is married to wealthy banker Rupert Munro; she blows Bodine off.
+At home, Rachel gets drunk while viewing a private investigator's photos of Rupert having sex with Adele, an employee.
+Rachel eventually starts an affair with Bodine.

-One night the lovers row out on a lake.
-Kyle points out the large full moon and says it is called a China Moon, because it looks like a giant china dish.
-A China Moon is said to make people do crazy things.
-As their affair progresses, Kyle urges Rachel to divorce Rupert.

-Soon after, Kyle and Lamar are called to the Munro's on a domestic disturbance complaint.
+Soon after, Kyle and detective Lamar Dickey are called to the Munros' on a domestic disturbance complaint.
 They find Rachel badly beaten.
 Kyle warns Rupert to leave her alone.
 Later that night, Rachel drives to Kyle's trailer and fantasizes about killing Rupert.
 She explains that she has bought a 9mm gun.
 She says that she could take a trip to Miami, drive back one night and kill him.
 Then she could return to her trip unseen, using it as an alibi.
 Kyle tries to talk her down, but she flees in a panic.

 Rachel arrives at a hotel in Miami, and the concierge hands her an envelope which contains the picture of a rental car and its keys.
 Later, she leaves the hotel at night, without noticing Adele sitting in the lobby.
 She gets in the rental car and drives back to her home.
 Meanwhile, Adele enters her hotel room.